fabiommendes/craftinginterpreters/book/classes.md

 </aside>

-Since you've written about a thousand lines of Java code with me already, I'm assuming you don't need a detailed introduction to object orientation.
+Since you've written about a thousand lines of Python code with me already, I'm assuming you don't need a detailed introduction to object orientation.
 The main goal is to bundle data with the code that acts on it.
-Users do that by declaring a *class* that:
+Users do that by declaring a _class_ that:

 <span name="circle"></span>

-1. Exposes a *constructor* to create and initialize new *instances* of the class
+1. Exposes a _constructor_ to create and initialize new _instances_ of the class

-1. Provides a way to store and access *fields* on instances
+1. Provides a way to store and access _fields_ on instances

-1. Defines a set of *methods* shared by all instances of the class that operate on each instances' state.
+1. Defines a set of _methods_ shared by all instances of the class that operate on each instances' state.

 That's about as minimal as it gets.
 Most object-oriented languages, all the way back to Simula, also do inheritance to reuse behavior across classes.
 We'll add